LoveUCB/APMA/README.md

 The AMPA is intended to calculate the features of protein mutation including Amino Acid Web features such as Betweenness Closeness etc. and other features like Effectiveness, Stiffness and Entropy, Co.evolution.

+Also, a stacking model is built automatically to detect the best model to classify the categories you provide.

+It can also give you basic figures

 The tool can only operate in Windows system.

-Also, a stacking model is built automatically to detect the best model to classify the categories you provide.
+See "./Run.ipynb" to operate the tool

 - Dependency python = 3.10